Nishaddd/DS_StackOver_Flow_Salary_Prediction-_-_Data_Exploration/README.md

 Working with Stack overflow survey data and building a simple salary prediction model and using data for exploration and visualization to gain insights into the data.

 # Software Engineer Salary Estimator & Data Visualization: Project Overview
-* Created a tool that estimates Software Engineer salaries (MAE ~ $ 27K) to help Software Engineers negotiate their income based on  various factors when they get a job.
+* Created a tool that estimates Software Engineer salaries (MSE ~ $ 27.7K) to help Software Engineers negotiate their income based on  various factors when they get a job.
 * Downloaded data sets from surevey data on Stack-Overflow website for the years 2018,2019,2020 & 2021.
 ## Dataset 1 - Prediction Page